nogicoder/farcry/README.md

 # Waypoint 17: Add Match Identifier to Match Frag Entity

-Modify the entity `match_frag` to add a attribute `match_id` with the same data type `integer`.
-Each frag will be tagged with the unique identification of the match this frag belongs to.
-We have now a way to distinguish frags from distinct game sessions.
+Modify the entity `match_frag` to add an attribute `match_id` with the data type `integer`.
+Each frag will be tagged with the unique identifier of the match this frag belongs to.
+We now have a way to distinguish frags from distinct game sessions.

 ![Entity Match Frag Final Design](farcry_erd_entity_match_frag_edition_final.png)